CatchySmile/VincioChat/README.md

   - Helmet for security headers

 - **Security:**
-  - DOMPurify for HTML sanitization
+  - DOMPurify for sanitization
-  - Crypto module for secure random generation
-  - UUID for unique identifier generation
+  - Cryptography
   - JSDOM for DOM manipulation in Node.js
+  - More stuff down below.

 ## Project Structure